siyuanwu99/DSEC/README.md

 ## Network Architecture

 ![Network structure](https://edmundwsy.github.io/assets/img/network_structure.png)
-<center> <b>Fig. 3</b> Network Structure</center>
+<center> <b>Fig. 2</b> Network Structure</center>

 As shown in the figure above, the network we produced has a recurrent, fully convolutional structure.
-It can simply be divided as a header, an encoder, a decoder and a predictor.
+It can simply be divided as a header, an encoder, residual blocks, a decoder and a predictor.

+This network structure draws on UNet, which has proven its potential on Frame-based Depth Estimation tasks.
+The skip connections between encoder and decoder make sure **features are learned for contracting the image can be used for reconstruction**.
+Therefore, it guarantees the performance for pixel-by-pixel prediction.
+Due to the flow mechanism of event data, the input voxel grid shares some information with other grids, therefore, LSTM is used to discover temporal features.

 The header of this network is a 2D convolutional layer followed by Batch Normalization.
 The kernel size is set to be 5.
 The activation function is ReLU.
 It takes 15x640x480 event volumn as input.
 The encoder consists of three similar layers with different channel size.
 Each layer has a 2D convolutional layer and a ConvLSTM layer, which has a LSTM structure with a convolultional gate.
 The kernel size of convolutional layer is 5, and that of ConvLSTM is selected to be 3.